Su Santiago R. Palmer serves 252 students in grades Kindergarten-8.

 Students by Grade

-The diversity score of Su Santiago R. Palmer is 0.00, which is equal to the diversity score at state average of 0.00.
+The diversity score of Su Santiago R. Palmer is 0.00, which is less than the diversity score at state average of 0.01.
 The school's diversity has stayed relatively flat over five school years.

 State Level (PR)